-We have audited the consolidated financial statements of Megacable Holdings, S.A.B. de C.V. and subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2021 and 2020, the consolidated statements of comprehensive income, changes in stockholders' equity, and cash flows for the years then ended, and notes, including a summary of significant accounting policies, and other explanatory information.
+We have audited the consolidated financial statements of Megacable Holdings, S.A.B. de C.V. and subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2022 and 2021, the consolidated statements of comprehensive income, changes in stockholders' equity, and cash flows for the years then ended, and notes, including a summary of significant accounting policies, and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Megacable Holdings, S.A.B. de C.V. and subsidiaries as at December 31, 2021 and 2020, and its consolidated results and its consolidated cash flows for the years then ended, in accordance with International Financial Reports Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Megacable Holdings, S.A.B. de C.V. and subsidiaries as at December 31, 2022 and 2021, and its consolidated results and its consolidated cash flows for the years then ended, in accordance with International Financial Reports Standards (IFRS) issued by the International Accounting Standards Board (IASB).